Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 - Tap on Apps under iOS under the category and select the apps you want to block.

-Note: the App category that says “Always Allowed” - this is for the apps which are always allowed for use by the children - for example, Podcasts, Music, Photos, etc.
+Note: The option “Always Allowed” in Settings page - this is for the apps which are always allowed for use by the children - for example, Podcasts, Music, Photos, etc.

-- Open the ScreenCoach app on the child's phone.
+- Open the ScreenCoach app on the Parent or child's phone.

-- Switch user - login as a Parent
+- Change user - login as a Parent

 - Choose the mode under which you want to block apps

-- Go to the Apps tab and enable "Restrict some Apps"
+- Go to the Apps tab and enable "Block some Apps"

 - Turn on the App category you want to block (the one where you added apps in the above step for blocking).